Money Laundering meaning in law

 What is Money Laundering

 When money is obtained from criminal acts such as drug trafficking or illegal gambling, the money is considered “dirty” in that it may seem suspicious if deposited directly into a bank or other financial institution.
-Because the money’s owner needs to create financial records ostensibly showing where the money came from, the money must be “cleaned,” by running it through a number of legitimate businesses before depositing it, hence the term “money laundering.”
+Because the money’s owner needs to create financial records ostensibly showing where the money came from, the money must be “cleaned.”
+Therefore money laundering means running the money through a number of legitimate businesses before depositing it.
 Because the act is specifically used to hide illegally obtained money, it too is unlawful.

 Different jurisdictions, both foreign and domestic, have their own specific definitions of what acts constitute the crime of money laundering.
 Which enforcement agency has the authority to investigate money laundering, as well as punishments for the crime, are outlined in the statutes of each jurisdiction.